Biditmangal/SimpleCalculator/README.md

 # Calculator

-It is my first android project.
+> It is my first android project. \
-I made a simple calculator in android using the main components of the android framework.
+> I made a simple calculator in android using the main components of the android framework. \
+> Language that i used to make this app is java.